-The advance in that sector was not to continue until October 14.
-It had necessitated two weeks to clear Ledeghem of the enemy and the overall effort was to cost the Battalion a further three-hundred casualties.
+The advance in that sector was not to continue until October 14 with the Newfoundland unit reurning to the attack on that date.
+Two weeks had been necessary to clear Ledeghem of the enemy and although by the end of that October 14 the day's fighting had carried the advance well beyond that village, the overall effort was to have cost the 1st Battalion a further three-hundred casualties.